Aaron Mike Oquaye: Controversies

 In August 2020, he gave a public lecture in the observance of Founders' Day, in which he claimed that "Independence was not a one man show, it was a collective effort".
 According to Oquaye, former president Kwame Nkrumah should not be honoured alone but together with all the founding fathers of Ghana.
 Oquaye also claimed Nkrumah was not alone in the struggle for independence although he fought for Ghana's independence.
-Nkrumah's son Sekou Nkrumah lambasted Prof. Oquaye for those comments, saying that if the speaker of parliament wanted to criticize his late father, he should talk about the one-party system and the Preventive Detectionn Act (PDA) introduced during Nkrumah's time.
+Nkrumah's son Sekou Nkrumah lambasted Prof. Oquaye for those comments, saying that if the speaker of parliament wanted to criticize his late father, he should talk about the one-party system and the Preventive Detention Act (PDA) introduced during Nkrumah's time.